 Welcome back to the CAN blog, Kevin!
 Tell us about your book, When the Clock Strikes Fourteen (a Blake Meyer Thriller – Book 4).

 C. Kevin Thompson

-Welcome to the CAN blog, Cindy.
+Welcome, Dianne!
 Please tell us about your book.